 For instance, you'll only be able to see molten lava on Hawaii, the Na Pali Coast on Kauai and you'll only be able to snorkel the dormant volcanic crater known as Molokini on Maui.
 Yes, you can snorkel the top of a sunken volcano on the Valley Isle.

 And each of these islands has its own unique personality.
 Hawaii is for those don't mind driving around "The Big Island" to explore 10 of the world's 14 different climate zones.
 Maui is a romantic getaway where you'll share gold sand beaches with newlyweds.
 Oahu is "The Gathering Place" with the international city of Honolulu with its five-star amenities and buzzing nightlife.
 Finally, Kauai sits farthest west and is known as "The Garden Isle."
 It's fruit tree-covered landscapes are lush and verdant, but you won't find any semblance of a city.
 It's for nature lovers looking to escape.

-You can do all the research yourself, and there are plenty of resources on this website to help you, or you can simply hire one of our travel agents.
-And there are all sorts of benefits in hiring the right travel agent.
-Here are some of the many reasons to have your Hawaiian vacation planned by an experienced agent.
+You can do all the research yourself, and there are plenty of resources on this website to help you, or you can simply hire a Hawaiian travel agent.
+And there are all sorts of benefits in hiring the right travel agency.
+Here are some of the many reasons to have your Hawaii vacation planned by an experienced agent.

 Nearly 10 million people visit Hawaii each year.
 That means more travel blogs pop up by the week.
 A quick internet search about Hawaii is going to turn up hours of footage and millions of pages of personal blogs.
 But who do you trust?